Creation of Lunar-Like Rims in Ilmenite using Synthetic Solar Wind: Introduction

-In this Article, we focus on the effects of SW without micrometeoroid impacts by performing laboratory irradiation of ilmenite (\ce{FeTiO3}), a mineral commonly found on the Moon \cite{Goldich_1971}.
-Our setup generates synthetic solar wind (SSW, see Fig.~\ref{fig:lunar_character}b) using ionized deuterium molecules ($\SI{1}{keV}$ per deuterium (\ce{D})) and low-energy electrons ($\SI{20}{eV}$).
-We expose terrestrial ilmenite to lunar-equivalent fluences of $\sim$200 to $\sim$1700 years at the equator, and employ scanning transmission electron microscopy (STEM)/electron energy loss spectroscopy (EELS) to systematically characterize the evolution of \npFe with SSW exposure.
-These measurements demonstrate that SW alone is sufficient to create the space-weathered rims, rich with vesicles and \npFe, seen in ilmenite lunar soils (see Fig.~\ref{fig:lunar_character}c,d) \cite{BURGESS_2018_ilmenite,Guo_Zhang_Ti_ilmenite_2024,Zhang_ilmenite_2024,Cao_rim_nature_2025}.
-Our detailed characterization of the fluence-dependent density distribution of \npFe reveals systematics that provide an independent measure of exposure age of lunar regolith samples.
+In this paper, we focus on the effects of SW plasma in the absence of micrometeoroid impacts by performing laboratory irradiation of ilmenite (\ce{FeTiO3}), a mineral that can comprise 15\%--20\% by volume of \ce{Ti}-rich mare basalts \citep{Sourcebook_1991_minerals}.
+Ilmenite has also been linked to the lunar water cycle \citep{Xu_widespread_2025}, making it crucial to understand its interaction with the SW plasma.
+Our laboratory instrumentation generates synthetic solar wind (SSW; see Figure~\ref{fig:lunar_character}b) using ionized deuterium (\ce{D2}) molecules ($\SI{1}{keV}$ per D atom) and low-energy electrons ($\SI{20}{eV}$).
+We expose terrestrial ilmenite to lunar-equivalent fluences corresponding to $\sim$200 to $\sim$1700 yr of exposure at the equator, and employ scanning transmission electron microscopy (STEM) with electron energy-loss spectroscopy (EELS) to systematically characterize the evolution of \npFe with SSW exposure.
+These measurements demonstrate that SW alone is sufficient to create space-weathered rims, rich with vesicles and \npFe, similar to those seen in lunar ilmenite-bearing soils (see Figures~\ref{fig:lunar_character}c,d) \citep{BURGESS_2018_ilmenite,Guo_Zhang_Ti_ilmenite_2024,Zhang_ilmenite_2024,Cao_rim_nature_2025}.
+Our detailed characterization of the fluence-dependent \npFe density distribution reveals systematics that provide an independent measure of the exposure age of lunar regolith samples.